 Virtually everyone knows someone who has fought the battle against breast cancer.
 October, as Breast Cancer Awareness Month, has become the center of a movement to increase awareness of the disease.
 For women, a breast cancer diagnosis is a palpable fear.
 However, most are not inclined to consider the possibility of a misdiagnosis.
-Breast Cancer Misdiagnosis is not uncommon and can carry serious risks.
+Breast cancer misdiagnosis is not uncommon and can carry serious risks that a Philadelphia breast cancer misdiagnosis lawyer could help you understand.
 Moreover, a misdiagnosis may be the result of medical malpractice.
-If you are the victim of medical malpractice the led to a breast cancer misdiagnosis, it is imperative that you speak with an experienced Philadelphia medical malpractice lawyer immediately.
+If you are the victim of medical malpractice the led to a breast cancer misdiagnosis, it is imperative that you speak with an experienced cancer misdiagnosis attorney immediately.

 American Women and Breast Cancer